It's not easy getting your head around what you need to take. Deep down you know

 See the 'Insurance' section on the 'Before you Go' page for more info.
 They are mentioned there, but as a quick plug here as well, World Nomads has been repeatedly recommended for many reasons, one being you can list separately expensive equipment which is quite rare (note up to cerca US$600 per item depending on your location).

-A MP3/music Player, these have to be a gift from God to the traveller.
-Dedicated players or Smart Phones are great for holding enough tunes, photos, videos and the like for any trip.
+Some music/podcasts on your phone, no need to take something seperate - just some compact earphones.
+A gift from God to the traveller.
+You probably take it for granted, but smart phones are amazing for holding enough tunes, photos, videos and the like for any trip.
 They can also be combined if you so wish with fairly light and compact travel speakers, if you feel you might need 'broadcasted' music at any point.

 LED Torch/flashlight: there is really no reason to take a large flashlight away with you, a small LED (key-ring sized) light (such as a Princeton Tec Pulsar, Impulse or similar) is fine - ask yourself: how much do you plan to walk around in the dark?
 Use candles during power cuts in hotels (normally provided).
 A LED (compact) head-lamp (again Princeton Tec have an excellent range) can come in useful, notably if camping or on night-buses.
 New LED technology means tiny torches are very effective.
 Plus they can be carried with ease and always kept easily accessible (there is no point having a great flashlight in your bag if you can't see to enter the padlock combination).
 There are loads of good torches available - get a compact one and keep it within easy reach.